 OSHA (29 CFR Part 1910.120 [f]) requires the enrollment of personnel engaged in operations involving hazardous materials in a medical surveillance program.
-The content of the examination must be sufficiently detailed to determine an individual's fitness for duty, including ability to work while wearing PPE.
+The content of the examination must be sufficiently detailed to determine an individual's fitness for duty, including ability to work while wearing protective equipment (e.g., respirator, impermeable clothing, etc.).
 The results of these examinations will be kept on file at least 30 years after employment has been terminated.

 All personnel who will be engaged in hazardous waste operations on this project will present to the PHSO or SHSO a physician's certification of completion of a comprehensive medical monitoring examination within the 12 months prior to the beginning of activities.
-Additionally, the SHSO will ensure that workers remain current in their medical monitoring throughout the duration of the project.
+Additionally, the SHSO will ensure that workers remain current in their medical monitoring throughout the duration of the project as well as meet the medical surveillance inclusion criteria for their specific job assignments.
 The certification shall attest to the individual's fitness for duty, including his or her ability to work while wearing PPE (e.g., respirator, impermeable clothing, etc.).
 Copies of employees' Health Status Reports will be provided to the SHSO prior to the commencement of field operations.